smartdev0712/django-celery/README.md

-# Django Celery Example
+# Django Celery Project

-Django sample app that uses celery to queue tweets for posting to twitter. https://django-celery-example.herokuapp.com
+Django app that uses celery to queue tweets for posting to twitter. https://django-celery-example.herokuapp.com